 Nan Tuck is a witch legend of a woman living in Buxted in the 1600s.
 She continues to be a focus of fear of the other as the ghost of Tuck Wood and there are still reports of sightings of her running down Tuck Lane.
 There are different versions of her story; one that she was a young woman with mental health issues, another that she poisoned a man and was pursued and killed by the villagers.

-Bonfire parades have a long tradition in Sussex, pre-dating the gunpowder plot, and this track features recordings collected from various parades to represent what must have been a terrifying crowd.
+Bonfire parades have a long tradition in Sussex, pre-dating the gunpowder plot, and this track features recordings collected from various parades.

 The Unquiet Grave